-Parameter Descr Further information Petroleum Activity Barossa development Environment Plan (EP) for each activity Location Bonaparte Basin in Commonwea km north-northwest of Darwin Ith waters approximately 300 EP for each activity Petroleum title/s (Blocks) NT/L1 (Production Licence) N/A Facilities/vessels Refer to EP and Oil Pollution Em ergency Plan (OPEP) Addendum fo r each activity Water depth 204-376 m N/A Worst-case spill scenarios Refer to OPEP Addendum for activity Hydrocarbon properties MDO: Density at 25 °C = 829 kg/m3 Dynamic viscosity = 4 cP @ 25° C API Gravity = 37.6° Wax content = 1% Pour point = -14 °C Oil property classification = Persistent (medium) Barossa condensate: Density at 16 °C = 782 kg/m3 Dynamic viscosity = 1.35 cP @ 10° C API Gravity = 50.6° Wax content = 3.6% Pour point = -6 °C Volatile components = 93% Oil property classification = non-persistent (Group I) Appendix A: Hydrocarbon characteristics and behaviour Weathering potential MDO is a mixture of volatile and persistent hydrocarbons with low viscosity.
+Parameter Descr Further information Petroleum Activity Barossa development Environment Plan (EP) for each activity Location Bonaparte Basin in Commonwea km north-northwest of Darwin Ith waters approximately 300 EP for each activity Petroleum title/s (Blocks) NT/L1 (Production Licence) N/A Facilities/vessels Refer to EP and Oil Pollution Em ergency Plan (OPEP) Addendum fo r each activity Water depth 220-280 m N/A Worst-case spill scenarios Refer to OPEP Addendum for activity Hydrocarbon properties MDO:Barossa condensate:Density at 25 °C = 829 kg/m3Density at 16 °C = 782 kg/m3Dynamic viscosity = 4 cP @ 25°Dynamic viscosity = 1.35 cP @C10° CAPI Gravity = 37.6°API Gravity = 50.6°Wax content = 1%Wax content = 3.6%Pour point = -14 °CPour point = -6 °COil property classification =Volatile components = 93%Persistent (medium)Oil property classification =non-persistent (Group I)Diameter Appendix A: Hydrocarbon characteristics and behaviour Weathering potential MDO is a mixture of volatile and persistent hydrocarbons with low viscosity.
 It will spread quickly and thin out to low thickness levels, thereby increasing the rate of evaporation.
 Up to 60% will generally evaporate over the first two days.
-Approximately 5% is considered 'persistent', which are unlikely to evaporate and will decay over time.Barossa condensate is a low viscosity, non-persistent hydrocarbon that if spilt on the sea surface, would rapidly spread and thin out resulting in a large surface area available for evaporation.The fate of the condensate will depend greatly on the proportion that reaches the surface after rising through the water column.
-Hence, discharge conditions will have a strong influence on exposure risks for surrounding resources.
-Appendix A: Hydrocarbon characteristics and behaviour Protection priorities Refer to OPEP Addendum for activity
+Approximately 5% is considered 'persistent', which are unlikely to evaporate and will decay over time.Barossa condensate is a low viscosity, non-persistent hydrocarbon that if spilt on the sea surface, would rapidly spread and thin out resulting in a large surface area available for evaporation.Barossa condensate is a low viscosity, non-persistent hydrocarbon that if spilt on the sea surface, would rapidly Appendix A: Hydrocarbon characteristics and behaviour Protection priorities Refer to OPEP Addendum for activity